Im-0xea/reverse_ff_fan_control/README.md

 \* DON'T EVEN TRY TO SUE ME \*

-This is my attempt at reconstructing the sourcecode from which firefly\_fan\_control was made.
+This is my attempt at reconstructing the approximate sourcecode for firefly\_fan\_control.

 My Reasons:

 - TURN THE DARN ROARING FAN OFF!!!
 - learn radare2
 - retarget for alternative libc
-- find bugs, resource leakage, inefficiency, dangerous code
+- find bugs, exploits, resource leakage, inefficiency, dangerous code

+Reconstruction methods:

+- static analysis of aarch64 assembly
+- comparison with my own compiler output
+- decompiler output (for prototyping of functions)

+Tools used:

+- radare2/rizin (half of the things which are broken in r2 are not in rizin and the same goes the other way around)
+- objdump (for cases where radare2/rizin are broken)
+- r2ghidra/rzghidra (prototyping)

 About the binary: